mongodb-developer/ai-agents-tutorial/README.md

 You will be working in a Jupyter Notebook in a GitHub Codespace throughout this lab.
 A codespace is a cloud-hosted, containerized development environment that comes pre-configured with all the tools you need to run this tutorial.

-Navigate to [this](https://github.com/codespaces/new/mongodb-developer/ai-agents-tutorial?quickstart=1) link.
+To create a codespace, click the Code button on the repo's home page.
+Under the Codespaces tab, click **Create a codespace on main**.
 You will be prompted to sign into GitHub if you haven't already.
-Once signed in, click the **Create new codespace** button to create a new codespace.

 ![screenshot](screenshots/create-codespace.png)